Song Registration

 - Reviews supporting documents

-- Approves or requests changes
+- Registers the song (status changes to Registered) or requests changes

 The Song Page